jenreiher/lhl-intro-may-2018/vocab.md

 * __Instance method__: A method that lives within a class.
 Each "instance" of that class (aka an object) can "call" (use) that method without impacting the way other objects behave.
 * __Validations__: How we check that the data being entered into the database for each class meets specific criteria, so that it's nice and clean and tidy in our database.

+## W5D1
+* __Session__: A unique, secret identifier that allows the browser to know about a user in between pages as long as that user is logged in.
+* __Cookie__: The browser's data that it stores about the user.
+* __Helpers__: Sinatra's word for Ruby methods that any view can access (for security and confusion reasons we don't usually do that!)